-1 Determine how much Stamina the meal restores.
+Determine how much Stamina the meal restores.
 Since it uses 5 Ingredients, it restores 5 Stamina.
 Determine the meal's effect.
 There's only one effect to choose, the Wingfish's.
-The meal's effect becomes 2.
+The meal's effect becomes "Until your next meal, gain (1) level of the FLYING Trait."

-Grind Kingflower Seeds into flour.
-Mix with water to make dough, adding moisture until it is soft and pliable, 3. but not wet or sticky.
+3 Grind Kingflower Seeds into flour.
+Mix with water to make dough, adding moisture until it is soft and pliable, but not wet or sticky.